Name: Kivra Oy

 - Device ID

-- Information collected about the use of services (such as sign-in information)
+- Information collected about the use of services (such as sign-in information, viewing content, paying invoices, sharing of inbox)

-Kivra may continuously update the User’s personal identity code, name and postal address by checking it against the Population Information System of the Population Register Centre to ensure that the personal data is up to date and accurate.
+Kivra may continuously update the User’s personal identity code, name and postal address by checking it against the Population Information System to ensure that the personal data is up to date and accurate.

 The purpose to process personal data is to identify the User unequivocally as the User of the Service.
 Unambiguous identification of the user is important to ensure that electronic documents are delivered to the right person, which is essential for privacy protection.
 This means that Kivra and the Sender use personal data to identify the recipients of electronic documents.
 Identification takes place by Kivra comparing Users’ personal data and to the personal data of the recipients of documents transmitted by the Sender’s.
 Also Sender can do this identification by comparing the personal data of the document’s recipient with a list of some personal data element of Kivra’s Users.